 Driving medicals are carried out by the GPs at UHHC.
 Some examples are private, commercial and heavy traffic.

 Please ring and make an appointment for your driving medical.
 Standard consult fee applies for a private driving medical.
 The commercial driving medical will cost $70.

 For more information, go to http://www.nzta.govt.nz/driver-licences/getting-a-licence/medical-requirements/.

-Aclasta is used to treat osteoporosis, to prevent additional fractures in vulnerable men and women and Pagets disease.
-We offer Alcasta services for patients but a doctor's referral is necessary.
+Aclasta is used to treat osteoporosis.
+It can prevent additional fractures in vulnerable men and women, as well as Pagets disease.
+We offer IV Alcasta infusions for patients, and this is arranged on the request of your doctor.